zwycooky/hapIBD/README.md

 # hapIBD
- An NGS tools of haplotype based IBD detection
+ An NGS tool of haplotype based IBD detection
+# Installation